Tree growth acceleration explanation fractal

 ".. most species mass growth rate increases continuously with tree size.": Nature.com

-A recent podcast interview on Radio New Zealand 'Nights' (see below) between host Bryan Crump and Ecologist Professor Mark Harmon on the topic of trees growth rate accelerating caught my attention.
-At the moment I am writing a publication on expansion and the fractal (fractspansion) and I have used trees as an analogy and example in my paper to explain what I believe to be the dark energy in the accelerating expansion of the observable universe.
+A recent podcast interview on Radio New Zealand 'Nights' (see below) between host Bryan Crump and Ecologist Professor Mark Harmon on the topic of trees' accelerating growth rate caught my attention.
+At the moment, I am writing a publication on expansion and the fractal (fractspansion), and I have used trees as an analogy and example in my paper to explain what I believe to be the dark energy in the accelerating expansion of the observable universe.

-Even if I could not find proof of my finding that trees growth also accelerated, I stuck with trees, and now I hear this – wow, supporting evidence!
+Even if I could not find proof of my finding that tree growth also accelerated, I stuck with trees, and now I hear this – wow, supporting evidence!
 It is no coincidence that both trees and the universe expand exponentially - all things fractal do.
 I just have to prove the universe is a fractal.
 Of course, I can't do that, but I can list all the properties of the fractal - exponential growth as one - and we then are able to infer that the universe is fractal.

 The question is: how many iterations do the old trees have?
 Does the iteration count increase with age?